sizzlebop/bibble/OVERVIEW.md

 ```

 The setup wizard will guide you through:
-- Selecting your default provider (OpenAI, Anthropic, or OpenAI-compatible)
+- Selecting your default provider (OpenAI, Anthropic, Google, OpenRouter, or OpenAI-compatible)
 - Configuring API keys
 - Selecting your default model
 - Setting UI preferences